richelbilderbeek/paper_critical_ai/docs/paper.md

 Humans sometimes discuss academic papers.
 During such an event, papers are examined critically.
-During a TRÊS literature club of ?2018, the paper `[Bolnick and Stutz, 2017]` was discussed.
+During a TRÊS literature club of around 2018, the paper `[Bolnick and Stutz, 2017]` was discussed.
-This paper has 71 citations (as of on Google Scholar on 2024-12-23) with an interesting conclusion. [what do the papers citing say, do they say it is flawed, or critique it in some way?]
-Upon closer inspection of the data, however, the conclusion was judged to be false.
+This paper's conclusion was novel and has accumulated 72 citations (as of on Google Scholar on 2025-04-18) of researches building upon this paper's conclusion.
+When the literature club looked closer at the data, however, the conclusion of the paper was, however, judged to be false by its participants.
 The discussion of this paper and its perceived flaw is discussed in the section 'The paper discussion'.